hojun1105/hojun1105/README.md

 - 👋 Hi, I’m hojun1105
-- 👀 I’m interested in artificial intelligence, football, and world
+- 👀 I’m interested in AI, Back-End Engineering
 - 🌱 I’m currently learning deeplearning for my future
 - 💞️ I’m looking to collaborate on diverse companies working on AI
 - 📫 How to reach me hojun1105@gmail.com